min2ha/ukwa-site/content/target/46567/index.en.md

   "subject": "Brexit"
 }

-# All-Party Parliamentary Group on Modern Languages : Brexit and languages

 The APPG calls on the Government to ensure Brexit negotiations protect the UK’s strategic need for language skills.